-The Company measures the loss allowance of its contract assets and accounts receivables (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
-The assessment of the Company's loss allowance during the years ended December 31, 2023 and 2022 is as follows:
+The Company measures the loss allowance of its accounts receivable (including notes receivable and accounts receivable) at an amount equal to lifetime expected credit losses.
+The assessment of the Company's loss allowance as of December 31, 2024 and 2023 are as follows:

-A. The Company considers the grouping of accounts receivables by counterparties' credit rating, by geographical region and by industry sector and its loss allowance is measured by using a provision matrix.
+A. The Company considers the grouping of accounts receivable by counterparties' credit rating, by geographical region and by industry sector and its loss allowance is measured by using a provision matrix.
 Due to the approximate equality of individual loss rates within the Company, we do not differentiate between subgroups.
 Details are as follows: